 In considering the investment performance of the Fund and the Adviser, the Trustees compared the short and long-term performance of the Fund with the performance of funds with similar objectives managed by other investment advisers, as well as with aggregated peer group data.
 The Trustees also compared the short and long-term performance of the Fund with the performance of other accounts managed by the Adviser with similar objectives, strategies and holdings as those of the Fund.
-The Trustees noted that the Fund's performance for the short term was higher than nearly most peers and for the longer-term was very competitive to its peers.
+The Trustees noted that the Fund's performance for the short term was below that of its peer category and benchmark index while longer-term performance was comparable with its peer category and exceeded the benchmark index.
 After reviewing and discussing the investment performance of the Fund further, the Adviser's experience managing the Fund, and other relevant factors, the Board concluded, in light of all the facts and circumstances, that the investment performance of the Fund and the Adviser was satisfactory.
+It was noted that the performance of the Fund was in line with the performance of the Adviser's other accounts.